The answer is yes however opposite and same-sex couples have the choice of getting married or entering into a civil partnership.

 The administrative process is similar.
 Notice must be given of an intention to marry or enter into a civil partnership no less than 29 days in advance.

 Marriages have historically been registered on paper, in a hard copy of the register whilst civil partnerships are recorded in an electronic register.
-However with effect from the 11th May 2021 Marriages are also set to be recorded digitally for the first time since registry records began in 1837.
+However with effect from the 11th May 2021 Marriages are also now recorded digitally for the first time since registry records began in 1837.

 In Civil Partnerships the details of both parents, not just father’s, have always been included on the civil partnership certificate whereas a marriage certificate only included the name of the father (or step-father) of the parties.
-However with effect from the 11th May 2021 a change to the Marriage Act will include all four parents, alongside their job occupations.
+However with effect from the 11th May 2021 a change to the Marriage Act means it now includes all four parents, alongside their job occupations.

 An opposite sex marriage formed in England and Wales is recognised internationally.